bentley-historical-library/migration-tools/ead/agents/openrefine.md

 <corpname>
 ----------

 Before anything else, you'll need to find any <persname> texts that have accidentally found their way into the <famname> text.
+This regex gets you part of the way there: ^[A-Za-z]+\,[^,]*$

+You'll also need to check for and duplicates from the original CSV.
+These usually appear when a source hasn't been filled out.

   1. Create new column WORKING based on column ORIGINAL by filling 404 rows with grel:value

 We don't want to mess with the originals (or at least we want to have these for reference).

 <persname>
 ----------